-Outside the classroom, you'll learn to apply your learning in practical ways outside the classroom in the undergraduate Psychology program at Wells.
+Learn to apply your learning in practical ways outside the classroom in the undergraduate Psychology program at Wells.
 A recent psychology student established a community memorial garden on campus; another took his research on sustainable thinking to a regional conference.
 The psychology of environmental sustainability class conducts a group project with the goal of changing unsustainable behaviors on campus, and students in psychotherapy hold an event to reduce stigma related to mental illness with posters and announcements related to health psychology.
 These are just a few examples of where your journey as a psychology major can take you.

-Internships—which are required for the major—also vary a lot, providing students with opportunities to explore the realities of careers they're considering.
-You can work with professionals in residential settings, drug or alcohol rehabilitation, counseling or school psychology, youth camps, or research—for just a few examples.
+Internships are required for the psychology major and offer diverse opportunities to explore the realities of careers you may be considering.
+You can work with professionals in residential settings, drug or alcohol rehabilitation, counseling or school psychology, youth camps, or research.
 Wells students have recently held internships with:

-Wells also encourages off-campus study in fascinating programs across the country and around the world.
-Broaden your understanding of cultural differences in Scotland's Univerity of Stirling, Florence's Italian International Institute Lorenzo de’ Medici, or New Zealand's Victoria University of Wellington.
-Check out our off-campus study programs.
+Wells College also encourages off-campus study in fascinating programs across the country and around the world.
+Broaden your understanding of cultural differences in Scotland's University of Stirling, Florence's Italian International Institute Lorenzo de’ Medici, or New Zealand's Victoria University of Wellington.
+Learn more about study abroad programs at Wells.

-Psychology students from Wells go on to a number of jobs in health care, education, business and human resources, and other fields.
-Recent graduates are now counseling, performing social work and services, assisting children with disabilities and their families, coordinating clinical work, directing creative arts therapy, teaching at nearly every level, managing and assisting with rehabilitation work, studying law and nursing, and working in many other roles.
+Recent Wells graduates are now counseling, performing social work and services, assisting children with disabilities and their families, coordinating clinical work, directing creative arts therapy, teaching at nearly every level, managing and assisting with rehabilitation work, studying law and nursing, and working in many other roles.
 Psychology faculty are always glad to help with advising and counseling for graduate school and career preparation.